 § Buy if

 The size advantage is what makes Tracki Pro work for scooter stealth installs.
-On an Apollo City steerer tube, we slid the unit in with a foam wrap and the standard stem cap reseated flush.
-A thief looking at the scooter sees nothing different.
-Tracki’s global SIM means the device works in any country we tested without extra setup, useful if you travel with a foldable scooter.
+Slid into a steerer tube with a foam wrap, the unit lets the standard stem cap reseat flush, so a thief looking at the scooter sees nothing different.
+Tracki’s global SIM means the device works across countries without extra carrier setup, useful if you travel with a foldable scooter.

 The biggest install caveat: Tracki Pro doesn’t have a built-in magnet, so deck-cavity and tube installs need a zip tie, foam wrap, or 3M VHB tape to stay put.
-Plan 5 extra minutes for mounting.
+Plan extra mounting effort.

 Spytec GL300: Best for 5-Second Live Tracking

 Spytec GL300 is the right pick when chase-scenario speed matters more than subscription cost.
-The 5-second update interval on the premium plan we tested was the fastest of any tracker in this guide, and the Verizon LTE radio held signal in two locations where the Tracki dropped briefly.
+The 5-second update interval on the premium plan is the fastest of any tracker in this guide, and the Verizon LTE radio is known for strong signal in dense urban areas where smaller MVNO networks can struggle.
 Our Spytec vs Tracki comparison breaks down the cost-versus-speed trade-off in detail.

 § Review summary